-- The maximum tolerance level utilized by Monex, S.A.B. is 3. - Accordingly, each identified operating risk must be classified at levels 1 and 2 (Low Medium) of the scale.
+- The maximum tolerance level utilized by Monex, S.A.B. is scale 3. - Accordingly, each identified operating risk must be classified at levels 1 and 2 (Low Medium) of the scale.

-General Director of Monex, S.A.B., CR and the areas involved must be informed immediately, if some of the identified operational risks exceed the tolerance levels.
+General Director, CR and the areas involved must be informed immediately, if some of the identified operational risks exceed the tolerance levels.